PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-06 07:30:21
+Last updated: 2024-04-06 07:30:54
-Random Quote: So a guy with cancer can't be an asshole??
-Believe me, I speak from experience. - Saul Goodman
+Random Quote: Brother, you're driving the "I-wanna-have-sex-with-her-truck" and its got a huge blind spot. - Marshall Eriksen